opsschool/curriculum/text_editing_201.rst

 https://en.wikipedia.org/wiki/Symbolics#/media/File:Symbolics-keyboard.jpg

-The important thing to note in the symbolic keyboard layout is the bottom row keys:
+The important thing to note in the Symbolics keyboard above is the keys on the bottom row:

 ``HYPER`` ``SUPER`` ``META`` ``CTRL`` ``SPACE`` ``CTRL`` ``META`` ``SUPER`` ``HYPER``